qkzk/fm/development.md

       - [x] context (action & more info)
       - [x] menu first string with colored string
       - [x] FIX: cursor if offseted by one
-    - [ ] scan status for menu actions which could be moved elsewhere
   - [x] FIX: opening shortcut twice crashes
   - [x] BUG: copy file should be 1 row up
   - [x] generic method to render menu content